Do-it-yourself guides for hiring a nanny, paperwork, and the nanny tax

 • File employment/tax reports as well as pay state taxes every quarter to a state Web site.

-• On the day the nanny starts working (or better: earlier), fill out an I-9 form and keep it for your records.
+• Verify employment eligibility.
+On the day the nanny starts working (or better: earlier), fill out an I-9 form and keep it for your records.
 This will give you, among other things, the nanny's social security number, which will be needed at several places later in the process.

-• Pay the employer part of the payroll taxes with your yearly tax declaration.
+• Pay employer taxes.
+Pay the employer part of the payroll taxes with your yearly tax declaration.

-• Ask you employer if he/she offers a flexible spending account (FSA) to help you pay for childcare costs from pre-tax money.
+• Use an FSA.
+Ask you employer if he/she offers a flexible spending account (FSA) to help you pay for childcare costs from pre-tax money.
 Make use of the offer and fund the account.
 This typically also requires filing statements to your employer for getting the money from the FSA.